GGshor/Packages/readme.md

 First make sure you have [Commander](https://github.com/va1kio/commander) then you can get to installing the packages!

 # Packages:
+Under here are all the packages made by me and their versions.

 ## To
 ### Running version: